 Microfiche versions of the 95 directories, produced by the Canadian Institute for Historical Microreproductions (CIHM), were scanned to create digitized copies.
-The directories have been digitized in their entirety and users can view full-page images or download the PDF to zoom in to take a closer look.
+The directories have been digitized in their entirety and users can view available editions in PDF format.

 A new selection of directories is also available in PDF format, but these are not searchable in the database.
 These new directories are: